 Smart Choices for Advanced Collision Repair Equipment and Training

-This is IMPORTANT NEWS for anyone purchasing equipment in 2017
+This is IMPORTANT NEWS for anyone purchasing equipment

 If you are unfamiliar with IRS Section 179 we suggest